Flank/flank-dashboard/docs/19_security_audit_document.md

 |-----------------|----------------------------------------------|
 | `selectedTheme` | A theme selected by the specific user.       |

-Here is a table of security rules applied to the `user_profiles` collection.
+Here is a table of security rules applied to the `user_profiles` collection:

 | Operation | [Security Rules](#security-rules-description) |
 |-----------|---------------------------------------------------------------|